Ariel Graziani

-Ariel José Graziani Lentini (born June 7, 1971) is a former football player.
-He is a naturalized Ecuadorian striker who represented the Ecuador national team on 34 occasions between 1997 and 2000.
-After retiring in Ecuador he is only able to play amateur football, he has chosen to play for Argentinian fifth-level club Atlético Empalme since May, 2007.
+Ariel José Graziani Lentini (born 7 June 1971) is a former professional footballer who played as a striker.
+Born in Argentina, he played for the Ecuador national team.
+After retiring in Ecuador he played amateur football, and he has chosen to play for Argentine fifth-level club Atlético Empalme.

-Career
+Club career

 Graziani has been a top goalscorer for practically every team for which he has played.
 He made his professional debut in 1993 with Newell's Old Boys of Argentina, where he was a teammate with Diego Maradona until he transferred later that year to Sport Boys of the Peruvian First Division.

 Graziani transferred to the Ecuadorian First Division to play for Aucas in 1995, and moved a year later to join Emelec.
-During his two years with the club, 1996 and 1997, he led the league in scoring while helping Emelec earn league titles.
+During his two years with the club, 1996 and 1997, he led the league in scoring (52 goals in 69 matches) while helping Emelec earn league titles.
 His standout play earned him a transfer to Morelia of the Mexican Primera División.
 Again he was one of the top goalscorers for his club and the league.